 Most other diagnostic imaging tests, in comparison, reveal only structure.
 Nuclear medicine procedures are performed to assess the function of nearly every organ.
-Common nuclear medicine procedures include thyroid studies, brain scans, bone scans, lung scans, cardiac stress tests, and liver and gallbladder procedures.
+Common nuclear medicine procedures include thyroid studies, brain scans, bone scans, lung scans, and liver and gallbladder procedures.

 Although nuclear medicine is primarily used for diagnosis, it can be used to treat disease as well.
 Therapeutic uses include treatment of hyperthyroidism and pain relief from certain types of bone cancers.

 Before your examination, a nuclear medicine technologist will explain the procedure to you and answer any questions you might have.
 A nuclear medicine technologist is a skilled medical professional who has received specialized education in the areas of anatomy, radiation protection, patient care, radiation exposure, radiopharmaceuticals and nuclear medicine procedures.

 Tell the technologist if you have any allergies and if you are undergoing radiation therapy, because these factors may require adjustments in how the examination is performed.
 Also, be sure to tell the technologist if you are pregnant or are breastfeeding.
 Nuclear medicine tests usually are not recommended for pregnant women.